 You might want to retype a problem you've previously typed, so that you can modify it into a similar problem (see Editing Expressions below).
 Or you may want to evaluate an expression that you've just typed, but this time for a different value of x (see Using Equations below).
-To do this, you can go back and retrieve previous problems that you've typed.
-Starting from a blank line (not a blank screen-if you clear the screen this won't work) press \blacktriangle .
-This will retype the previous problem you typed back onto the screen.
-Pressing \blacktriangle again will retrieve the problem you typed before that, and so on.
-If you go too far, pressing \blacktriangledown will bring you back to the more recent problems.
+To do this, you can go back and retrieve previous lines that you've typed.
+Starting from a blank line (not a blank screen-if you clear the screen this won't work) press ▲.
+This will retype the previous line you typed back onto the screen.
+Pressing ▲ again will retrieve the line you typed before that, and so on.
+If you go too far, pressing ▼ will bring you back to the more recent lines.